TAKING MEASUREMENTS & 3 ESSENTIAL CHECKS

 Be square when needed.

-I use a 12″ plastic square like this one when I check the corners of a room, assemble cabinet boxes, and do a few other tasks during the installation.
+I use a 12″ aluminum square like this one when I check the corners of a room, assemble cabinet boxes, and do a few other tasks during the installation.